MoreiraLAB/synpred/README.md

 16. `synpred_ensemble_gridsearch.py` - Test several ensemble methods, namely, several Keras neural network.
 17. `synpred_ensemble_final.py` - Run the best ensemble model with Keras.

-**Standalone Deployment**

-For the standalone development, the user will require the files in the folder `CCLE_processed`, which contains the CCLE features as processed in the paper.

 **Please cite:**

-António J. Preto, Pedro Matos-Filipe, Joana Mourão and Irina S. Moreira *SynPred: Prediction of Drug Combination Effects in Cancer using Full-Agreement Synergy Metrics and Deep Learning*
+António J. Preto, Pedro Matos-Filipe, Joana Mourão and Irina S. Moreira

+*SynPred: Prediction of Drug Combination Effects in Cancer using Full-Agreement Synergy Metrics and Deep Learning*